Starting a small business could legally save you thousands of dollars. Find out how in this guide.

 Once your business is open for customers, your list of tax deductions expands dramatically to include these expenses:

 If the IRS comes knocking, they’ll look for evidence that you’re making an honest effort, regardless of your success or skill, to produce a profit.
-Though there’s no fast and hard list of things they will want to see, a website, accounting records, business-related receipts, a separate bank account, and activities like sales calls or marketing activities will help to show that you’re endeavoring to create a profitable business.
+Though there’s no fast and hard list of things they will want to see: a website, accounting records, business-related receipts, a separate bank account, and activities like sales calls or marketing activities will all help to show that you’re endeavoring to create a profitable business.

 One other way the IRS looks to see if your business is a bona fide business is the rule of three out of five.
 This is a way the IRS uses to determine profit motive (even if you don’t make a profit right away).
 The rule is that if your business made a profit for any three of the past five consecutive years, your company is not just a hobby.